jzuniga-amd/rocSOLVER/scripts/perf/README.md

 (note: several can be selected)

 size cases to run
-valid options are: (default is large) small  -> see definitions in rocsolver-perfoptim-suite.py for included size values medium -> see definitions in rocsolver-perfoptim-suite.py for included size values large  -> see definitions in rocsolver-perfoptim-suite.py for included size values (note: select only one as small is a sub-set of medium which is a sub-set of large)
+valid options are: (default is medium) small  -> see definitions in rocsolver-perfoptim-suite.py for included size values medium -> see definitions in rocsolver-perfoptim-suite.py for included size values large  -> see definitions in rocsolver-perfoptim-suite.py for included size values (note: several can be selected)
 ```

 For example, benchmarking `geqrf` with real single and real double precisions on the medium and small size cases would look like this: